E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_cg_descriptor_analysis/readme.rst

 center-of-mass coordinates of the actual molecules.
 The corresponding interactions between CG sites can be modelled with empirical force fields but also, as has been recently shown in [1]_ and [2]_, with machine learning potentials.
-This module is the first part of a series which implement coarse-grained models in *n2p2* and provides tools to estimate the quality of atomic environment descriptors, which in turn hints on the expected performance of the coarse-grained description.
+To simplify the construction of NNP based coarse-grained models in *n2p2* this module adds software to estimate the quality of atomic environment descriptors, which in turn hints on the expected performance of the coarse-grained description.

-The overall goal of the analysis is to show qualitatively whether there is a correlation between the raw atomic environment descriptors (and their derivatives) and the atomic forces.
+The overall goal of the descriptor analysis is to show qualitatively whether there is a correlation between the raw atomic environment descriptors (and their derivatives) and the atomic forces.
 If no or very little correlation can be found we can assume that the descriptors do not encode enough information to construct a (free) energy landscape.
 On the other hand, if "similar" descriptors